everplans/frontend-codetest/README.md

 ## Base Requirements

 * Create a high-fidelity version of the FamilySpot main screen, which breaks responsively to mobile width.
-(As demonstrated in the s ketch file).
+(As demonstrated in the sketch file).
 * When you click the 'Edit Info' button, it launches a live edit modal.
 Changes to the modal should reflect on the screen after you click 'Save.'
 * Don't worry about session management/account creation/login.
 It's fine to store data in localstorage, or even a global variable.